lifting-bits/mcsema/docs/CommonErrors.md

 **Technical Background:** This is most likely a sign you mismatched the architecture between CFG recovery and translation.

 If you are sure you didn't, this is a combination of CFG recovery problem and clang bug.
 Mcsema is emitting bitcode that takes the lower 32-bits of a 64-bit function pointer, and puts it in a data section.
 Clang does not want to do this.
-This may be a CFG recovery bug if somehow only the lower 32-bits were deteted as a function pointer.
+This may be a CFG recovery bug if somehow only the lower 32-bits were detected as a function pointer.
 Unfortunately, some compilers emit just the lower 32-bits of a pointer into the data section.
 Mcsema has no choice but to deal witht it as best it can.

 **Possible Fixes:** Make sure you use the correct architecture (x86, amd64) for both the translation and CFG recovery.